-- 3.15 The Council is a member of the Partnership for South Hampshire6 (PfSH) a partnership of 12 local authorities around the Solent which includes joint working on strategic planning matters for South Hampshire which will inform plan making.
-PfSH is currently preparing a new Statement of Common Ground under the Duty to Co-Operate, together with its associated joint evidence base. - 3.16 The Council is also working closely with Basingstoke and Deane, Rushmoor and Hart councils on a collective narrative for North Hampshire.
-This identifies each authority's existing plans for growth and identifies opportunities and issues to achieve those aspirations.
+- 3.16 The Council is a member of the Partnership for South Hampshire6 (PfSH) a partnership of 12 local authorities around the Solent which includes joint working on strategic planning matters for South Hampshire which will inform plan making.
+PfSH is currently preparing a new Statement of Common Ground (SOCG) under the Duty to Co-Operate, together with its associated joint evidence base. - 3.17 The Council is also working closely with Basingstoke and Deane, Rushmoor and Hart councils on a collective narrative for North Hampshire.
+This North Hampshire Narrative was endorsed by the Council's Cabinet on 27 October 2021.
+It identifies each authority's existing plans for growth and identifies opportunities and issues to achieve those aspirations, to help inform and support any future bids for external funding.